harpua555/cc_sfs/test/README.md

 Comprehensive unit testing for the FilamentMotionSensor without requiring hardware.

+## Detection Goals

+- **Hard jams** trigger when the sensor sees less than 10% of the expected filament for five continuous seconds while extrusion commands are still advancing.
+- **Soft jams** trigger when the deficit keeps growing while actual flow stays below 25% of the expected filament for ten seconds, letting the detector ignore look-ahead bursts and very low flow moves.
+- **Grace periods** reset after print start, retractions, or telemetry gaps so the system only evaluates jams once the printer has committed to extrusion and a few millimetres have been requested.

 ## Features

 - **Test 1: Normal Healthy Print** - Verifies no false positives during 30 seconds of continuous printing